bretmullinix/openshift-idm-cluster-on-aws/part5-register-idm-client/readme.md

        register: vpc_control_subnet_info
     ```

-    The task will gather the facts for the AWS subnet.
+    The following task will fail the molecule testing if no AWS subnet is found.

      ```yaml
      - name: Fail if we do not get a subnet for the EC2 instance